sghosh89/WP3_SpatialSyn/DATA/BirdTree/README.txt

 Species name might differ in their BirdTree database with my given species, I resolved those differing names in "species_0_250km_nbin_4_filledin.csv file" (see last three columns).
 Related code is given here: "R/get_birdspecies_phylotree.R".

+"unique_speciesnameBirdTree_0_250km_nbin4_tailsig75.txt" is the text file containing the species that showed significant tail-dependent synchrony in abundance
+(based on 75% CI) within 0-250Km between-sites distance category.
-"unique_speciesnameBirdTree_0_250km_nbin4_tailsig75.txt" is the text file containing the species name compatible with BirdTree database, I used these species names to download 1000 trees from https://birdtree.org/subsets/, these trees are given in the folder "sig75_0_250km_..." as output.nex file.
+I used these species names to download 1000 trees from https://birdtree.org/subsets/, these trees are given in the folder "sig75_0_250km_..." as output.nex file.
 We also provide other files (text files and nexus files) set of species for 0-100 km, and 100-250 km distance categories.